- Subtopic

 No Cost Extensions (NCE)

-Duke Appointment Model
+12 month appointments in the Duke Appointment Model

-Duke University School of Medicine and School of Nursing Faculty will have 100% appointments unless they also have additional professional effort that includes: outside clinical obligations (PDC), VA Appointments, formally approved Flexible Work arrangements, direct-paid DKU Appointments, direct-paid NUS Appointments, or other reduced schedules.
+SoM/SoN Faculty will have 100% appointments unless they also have additional professional effort that includes: outside clinical obligations (PDC), VA Appointments, formally approved Flexible Work Arrangements, direct-paid DKU Appointments, direct-paid NUS Appointments, or other reduced schedules.

 Access guidance and resources about the Duke Appointment Model.